asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/03-chapter-three.md

 "Did Mr. Palmer's father have any disputes with clients?
 Denied claims, legal issues, anything that might have created lasting resentment?"

 Hendricks was quiet for a moment.
 "Look, I'm not going to speak ill of the dead, but insurance agencies in the nineties weren't always run by the books.
 We found some questionable documentation when we did our due diligence.
 Nothing prosecutable, just... creative interpretations of coverage.
 But that was before my time.
 And it was John Palmer's agency, not Mike's.
 Mike only worked there a couple years."
+>NITPICK: Would the woman answering the phone know Mike's work history there?

 "Do you remember any specific problems?"